 - The National Minister of Health should request the South African Human Rights Commission (SAHRC) to undertake a systematic and systemic review of human rights compliance and possible violations nationally related to mental health.

-- Appropriate legal proceedings should be instituted or administrative action taken against the NGOs that were found to have been operating unlawfully and where MCHUs died.
+- Appropriate legal proceedings should be instituted or administrative action was taken against the NGOs that were found to have been operating unlawfully and where MCHUs died.

 - In light of the findings in the Report, the National Department of Health must review all 27 NGOs involved in the Gauteng Marathon project; those that do not meet health care standards should be de-registered, closed down and their licenses revoked in compliance with the law.